junkwind/dongri/INSTALL.md

-Building Monacoin
+Building Dongri
 ================

-See doc/build-*.md for instructions on building the various elements of the Monacoin Core reference implementation of Monacoin.
+See doc/build-*.md for instructions on building the various elements of the Dongri Core reference implementation of Dongri.